Stepping into spring

 The pendulum is swinging back in favour of the buyer as 2023 unfurls.
 Although the number of properties available to sell remains lower than the last so-called normal market of 2019, the supply of new stock to the market is higher than a year ago, offering buyers more choice.
 The time taken to sell a property is edging upwards and sellers need to be sensible when pricing their property to reflect market conditions.
 Across 2023, sales volumes are expected to pare back to pre-pandemic levels of around 1 million.

 Houses remain the most sought-after property choice for new buyers across the market, but the proportion of prospective purchasers seeking an apartment has risen.
 Although 39% of new buyers are looking for a three-bed house, the most in-demand property type, Hometrack report that more than three in ten buyers are now looking to purchase an apartment.
-Of sales recorded in the North East, and Yorkshire and the Humber in 2022, nearly one in ten was an apartment.
+Of sales recorded in London in 2022, nearly half were apartments.

 Sell your property with your local expert this winter.
 Contact your local Guild Member today.